- Explore Majors & Minors

-This is an eLion application that allows you to choose up to 10 class sections per semester to "watch."
-If a seat in one of these sections opens you'll get an e-mail or text message alert.
+This is an eLion application that allows you to "watch" up to ten class sections per semester.
+If a seat in one of these sections opens, you'll get an e-mail or text message alert.
 Then try adding that section to your schedule as soon as possible.
 Open seats are available on a first-come, first-served basis.

 Note: Even if you are on the Course Watch List, consider taking the steps below to improve your chances of gaining a seat in the course you want.

 If the course you're trying to schedule is full, try re-entering the schedule number again later.
 If that section or other sections of the same course open up, eLion will list them for you.

 Try calling or stopping by the department offering the course to ask:

 - Is there any way I can schedule this course?

 - Is it likely that more sections are going to be added?
 If so, when?

 - Is there a waiting list?
 If so, can you get your name added to the list?